 Page Hero - Areas of Study - Technology Programs

-Christina is finishing her studies in the Bachelor of Science in Nuclear Engineering Technology from Excelsior College.
+Pulciano is finishing his studies to earn a Bachelor of Science in Nuclear Engineering Technology.

 Michael Johnson's nuclear career started in the Navy as a nuclear trained machinist mate serving on submarines and instructor duty.
 He was commissioned as a Naval Officer (Limited Duty Officer) and served as a Naval Reactors representative at Newport News Shipbuilding, Puget Sound Naval Shipyard, and the Naval Reactors Facility in Idaho.
 Michael held positions as the Assistant Radiological Controls and Nuclear Repair Officer on a submarine tender.